dspeyer/dspeyer.github.io/magic.md

 #### Ambiguous Soul
 Prerequisites: Astral Projection, lifestyle appropriate to spirit type
 You can treat your soul as another spirit type when this benefits you.
 For example, you can astral project into a prepared body for such a spirit.
 You must maintain a lifestyle in line with the values of that spirit type.

+#### Possess Animal
+Prerequisites: Astral Projection
+If you disembodiedly enter the same space an animal (including a human body) you may attempt to take possession of it.
+Make a will save opposed by the animal's will save.
+If the animal is already possessed by another spirit, make a second will save opposed by that spirit's will save.
+Every time you act against the animal's nature (or against the rival possessor's nature), or for every hour you hold them, make opposed will save(s) again to maintain the possession.
+Each time you such saves, the defender gets a stacking +1 bonus for each previous save.
+Additionally, a soul which grew up in the body in question gets a flat +10.

 #### Familiar
 Prerequisites: Druid or any other active magic source and handle animal +5